J-R-Oliver/macos-setup/DevelopmentSetup.md

 #### Live Server

-This extension launches a local development server with live reload feature for static & dynamic pages. .
+This extension launches a local development server with live reload feature for static & dynamic pages.
 Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+#### Import Cost

+This extension will display inline in the editor the size of the imported package.
+Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 #### Jest Snippets

 This extension provides jest snippets which can be triggered using the `tab` key.
-Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=andys8.jest-snippets).
+Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost).

 #### ES6 Snippets